Rangers defenseman K'Andre Miller checks Washington Capitals left wing Alex Ovechkin...

 Rangers defenseman K'Andre Miller checks Washington Capitals left wing Alex Ovechkin into the boards during the third period of an NHL game Tuesday in Washington.
 Credit: AP/Nick Wass

-GREENBURGH — Essentially, Peter Laviolette was saying, what took place Tuesday night against the Capitals in Washington was an aberration, an outlier.
+GREENBURGH — Essentially, Peter Laviolette was saying, what took place Tuesday night against the Capitals in Washington was an aberration.

-“We addressed it and moved on,” Laviolette said following practice Thursday afternoon at the MSG Training Center.
+“We addressed it and moved on,” Laviolette said after practice Thursday afternoon at the MSG Training Center.

-The Rangers (6-2-1) will get their first chance to apply the lessons learned from their defensive misadventures in Washington Friday night at the Garden against the Senators.
+The Rangers (6-2-1) will get their first chance to apply the lessons learned from their defensive misadventures on Friday night at the Garden against the Ottawa Senators, who average 4.22 goals per game (third-best in the NHL entering Thursday night’s games).

-In what was their worst defensive performance of the season, the Rangers spent much of the 60 minutes at Capital One Arena chasing the game.
+In their worst defensive performance of the season, the Rangers spent much of the 60 minutes at Capital One Arena chasing the game.

-The Capitals outshot the Rangers, 46-19, and finished with an 84-49 advantage in shot attempts.
+The Capitals outshot the Rangers 46-19 and had an 84-49 advantage in shot attempts.

-Trailing 4-3 entering the third period, Laviolette broke up his top two defense pairs, putting Ryan Lindgren with Adam Fox while K’Andre Miller was partnered with Jacob Trouba.
+With the Rangers trailing 4-3 entering the third period, Laviolette broke up his top two defense pairs, putting Ryan Lindgren with Adam Fox and K’Andre Miller with Jacob Trouba.

 “I think the other night is a little more of a reflection of just not being a good performance,” Laviolette said.
 “So you need to bounce back and right that.”